cnerg/cnerg.github.com/source/jobs/ra-2016-imaging-cvt.rst

 We seek a research assistant to develop synthetic satellite images of nuclear facilities for monitoring and verification.
 Satellite images can provide information on material shipments, production and maintenance staffing, physical and environmental impact, etc.  Synthetic images will be designed with changeable features at different times that are correlated with other fuel cycle signals.
 These images will be used in Cyclus to study the clandestine material diversion from declared fuel cycles.
 Due to funding restrictions, only US citizens can be considered.

 Experience
 ----------

-* Masters or PhD student in Nuclear Engineering, Computer Science, Physics, Math or related field
+* Masters or PhD student in Nuclear Engineering, Computer Science, Physics, Math, Astronomy, Atmospheric Science, Geography or related field
 * Interest in international security and nuclear non-proliferation OR
 * Experience with image processing and analysis
-* No programming experience required, but must be willing to learn
+* Some programming experience desired

 Specific Duties